alexeygrigorev/mlwiki.org/index.php/Game_Theory.md

 ---
-title: "Game Theory"
 layout: default
 permalink: /index.php/Game_Theory
+tags:
+- game-theory
+title: Game Theory
 ---

-# Game Theory

 ## Game Theory
 In Game Theory the decision of a decision maker and its consequences are based on somebody else's decisions